-Children's normally accepted listening times are usually up until 8.30pm and especially before school and after school.
+Children's normally accepted listening times are usually up until 8.30pm.

-Children's normally accepted viewing times for freeto-air television are usually up until 8.30pm and/or during G or PGR programming (see below).
+Children's normally accepted viewing times for free-to-air television are usually up until 8.30pm.

-Classifications (free-to-air television) means the classifications that should be broadcast on all free-to-air television programmes except news, current affairs, sports and live content.
+Classifications means the classifications that should be broadcast on all television programmes except news, current affairs, sports and live content.
 The classifications are: